time-consuming & fascinating

 Metered taxis are found in larger towns such as Kathmandu and Pokhara, and these can be hired for both local and long-distance journeys.
 Metered taxis have a black licence plates; private cars that operate as taxis for long-distance routes have red plates.
 On some routes, taxi drivers refuse to use the meter - this often is an attempt to overcharge travelers, but it may also reflect rising fuel costs and traffic delays.
 If a driver refuses to use the meter, try another taxi.
 If no taxi is willing to use the meter, haggle down to reach a reasonable price.

 Cycle-rikshaws are common in the old town of Kathmandu and in towns in the Terai (low-lands in the south of Nepal).
 They provide and atmospheric way to explore the crowded and narrow streets.
 Before you hop on a rikshaw, make sure that you and the driver have agreed on the fare.

-Are you ready for anadventure?
+Ready for anadventure?

-Get ready to explore the wonders of Nepal with us
+Explore the wonders of Nepal with us!